 For the macroeconomic Law of Supply and Demand follows P=ρE W/R with ρE≡Ec/Yw.
 This Law becomes a bit more complex when differentiated for an arbitrary number of firms/markets.

 The point to grasp is that the Law of Supply and Demand has to be derived top-down from macrofoundations and NOT bottom-up from microfoundations and silly behavioral assumptions like utility or profit maximization.
 Time to pry supply and demand from Brian Albrecht's cold, dead hands.

 #10 Ch.
 3 Market interdependence in Sovereign Economics

-Related 'S-D-E employment theory as an example of proto-scientific soapbubbling' and 'Economists never understood how the price mechanism works' and 'Your economics is refuted on all counts: here is the real thing'.
+Related 'Supply-demand-equilibrium employment theory as an example of proto-scientific soapbubbling' and 'Economists never understood how the price mechanism works' and 'Your economics is refuted on all counts: here is the real thing'.